-A couple builds a “forever” timber home in New York with family in mind.
+With family in mind, a couple builds their “forever” timber home in New York.

 After years spent living abroad and traveling the world, Tom and Jean Seaman have found their haven of rest in the states.
 At their home overlooking Cayuga Lake in upstate New York, the couple enjoys a little slice of paradise everyday.